-Level 4 Distinguished Learners: Students who perform at this level demonstrate an effective ability to apply scientific thinking to understand the natural world and apply engineering design to find solutions to problems.
-Students demonstrate the ability to think critically about the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
-Students apply skills such as asking questions that lead to explanations supported by evidence, using mathematics to analyze data, and applying scientific ideas to develop, test, compare, and improve design solutions.
+Level 4 Distinguished Learner: Distinguished learners demonstrate advanced proficiency in applying scientific thinking to understand the natural world and engineering design to find solutions to problems.
+Learners at this level think critically about the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
+Distinguished learners are well prepared in asking questions that lead to explanations supported by evidence, using mathematics to analyze data, and applying scientific ideas to develop, test, compare, and improve design solutions.

-Level 3 Proficient Learners: Students who perform at this level demonstrate the ability to apply scientific thinking to understand the natural world and apply engineering design to find solutions to problems.
-Students demonstrate the ability to explain the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
-Students use skills such as asking questions that can lead to reasonable predictions, using mathematics to describe data, and applying scientific ideas to evaluate a design solution.
+Level 3 Proficient Learner: Proficient learners demonstrate proficiency in applying scientific thinking to understand the natural world and engineering design to find solutions to problems.
+Learners at this level explain the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
+Proficient learners are prepared in asking questions that can lead to reasonable predictions, using mathematics to describe data, and applying scientific ideas to evaluate a design solution.

-Level 2 Developing Learners: Students who perform at this level are approaching the ability to apply scientific thinking to understand the natural world and apply engineering design to find solutions to problems.
-Students are beginning to demonstrate the ability to describe the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
-Students are beginning to demonstrate skills such as asking questions about changes in an investigation, organizing simple data sets that reveal patterns, and identifying scientific evidence used to support a claim.
+Level 2 Developing Learner: Developing learners demonstrate partial proficiency in applying scientific thinking to understand the natural world and engineering design to find solutions to problems.
+Learners at this level describe the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
+Developing learners need additional academic support in asking questions about changes in an investigation, organizing simple data sets that reveal patterns, and identifying scientific evidence used to support a claim.

-Level 1 Beginning Learners: Students who perform at this level demonstrate an emerging ability to apply scientific thinking to understand the natural world and engineering design to find solutions to problems.
-Students are beginning to identify the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
-Students are beginning to develop skills such as asking questions about changes in an investigation, organizing simple data sets that reveal patterns, and identifying scientific evidence used to support a claim.
+Level 1 Beginning Learner: Beginning learners do not yet demonstrate proficiency in applying scientific thinking to understand the natural world and engineering design to find solutions to problems.
+Learners at this level identify the effects of chemical reactions, forces, and energy on the world around them; the ways different organisms and the environment interact; the ways the geosphere, biosphere, and hydrosphere interact; and how engineering design can be a regular part of problem solving.
+Beginning learners need substantial academic support in asking questions about changes in an investigation, organizing simple data sets that reveal patterns, and identifying scientific evidence used to support a claim.